Paris in the interwar period: Food and drink

-The Parisian diet was basically unchanged from it had been in the 19th century and earlier, based on meat, wine and bread.
+The Parisian diet was basically unchanged from what it had been in the 19th century and earlier, based on meat, wine and bread.
 Wine arrived in barrels, transported by river barge from the different regions of France, at the Halles aux Vins, on the Quai Saint-Bernard of the Left Bank, next to the Jardin des Plantes, where it was taxed and resold.
 It also arrived in huge quantities at the depot of Bercy, on the Right Bank, which was the largest wholesale center for wine and spirits in Europe.
 Meat was processed at the huge slaughterhouses built in the 19th century around the edges of the city; the largest was at La Villette.
 Fish, fruits and vegetables arrived by truck very early in the morning at the huge iron and glass pavilions of Les Halles, where they were arranged and sold to buyers from markets and restaurants.

 New technology brought fresher food products to the Paris table.
 In 1921, the first train station for the arrival of refrigerated railway cars was opened at Paris-Ivry, allowing the easier transportation of perishable fruits and vegetables and other food products.
 The first delivery by air of food products took place between Nice and Le Bourget in 1920.
 In 1921, the first refrigerated food depots were opened at the markets of Les Halles.
 In August 1935, the first aerial shipment of fresh fish took place from La Baule to Paris; sardines caught that morning were on sale in Paris by seven in the evening.